unisonweb/unisonweb-org/src/data/blog/posts/2020-03-12-march-update/index.md

 ### Lambda-case syntax

-Thanks to Aaron Novstrup for adding this improvement.
 When writing a lambda literal that pattern matches on its argument, normally you would write:

 ```unison
 x -> match x with ...